 The paper does not have to be based entirely on Near Eastern language sources, but its use of such sources should not be trivial or amount to mere window-dressing.
 In other words, the paper should demonstrate that the insights derived from Near Eastern language sources reach beyond those gained from other sources.

-ARABIC: For the Arabic Certificate, applicable courses include ARA 301, 302, 401, as well as graduate courses open to qualified undergraduates, such as NES 529, Readings in Modern Arabic Literature, and NES 531/532 Readings in Classical Arabic Literature.
+ARABIC: For the Arabic Certificate, applicable courses include any ARA course at the 300-level or higher, as well as graduate courses open to qualified undergraduates, such as NES 529, Readings in Modern Arabic Literature, and NES 531/532 Readings in Classical Arabic Literature.

-HEBREW: For the Hebrew certificate, applicable courses include HEB 301, 302, 403, and 405, as well as graduate courses open to qualified undergraduates, such as NES 523, Judeo-Arabic.
+HEBREW: For the Hebrew certificate, applicable courses include any HEB course at the 300- level or higher, as well as graduate courses open to qualified undergraduates, such as NES 523, Judeo-Arabic.

-PERSIAN: For the Persian certificate, applicable courses include PER 301, 302, and one-time only undergraduate courses as well as graduate courses open to qualified undergraduates, such as NES 539, Studies in Persian Literature.
+PERSIAN: For the Persian certificate, applicable courses include any PER course at the 300- level or higher, and one-time only undergraduate courses as well as graduate courses open to qualified undergraduates, such as NES 539, Studies in Persian Literature.

 TURKISH: For the Turkish certificate, applicable courses include one-time only undergraduate courses in Turkish language and literature, as well as graduate courses open to undergraduates, such as NES 504, Introduction to Ottoman Turkish, and NES 541, Readings in Ottoman Turkish.